swissquote/crafty/packages/crafty-preset-postcss/README.md

 there are 3 presets available for you :

 * `recommended`: Contains all BEM specific rules.
-* `legacy`: Contains things specific to legacy code.
+* `legacy`: Contains rules specific to legacy code.
 * `common`: Enforces the styleguide of the CSS. (included in both `recommended` and `legacy`)

 Setting presets is done with the `--preset` option